melling/HandsOnML_StudyGroup/chapt05/README.md

 5. Should you use the primal or the dual form of the SVM problem to train a model on a training set with millions of instances and hundreds of features?

+Use Primal. p230

+Dual Form is better when training is smaller than the number of features.

+Answer: p916

 6. Say you’ve trained an SVM classifier with an RBF kernel, but it seems to underfit the training set.
 Should you increase or decrease γ ( )?
-What about ?
+What about C?

+p223

+increasing Gamma increases regularization

+regularization in the left plot (i.e., a large value more regularization in the right plot (i.e., a small value

 7. How should you set the QP parameters (H, f, A, and b) to solve the soft margin linear SVM classifier problem using an off-the-shelf QP solver?

+p230

 8. Train a on a linearly separable dataset.
 Then train an and a